 - Please use a standard readable font in 12pt.

 - The author’s name must not appear in the manuscript.
 This would be an automatic disqualification.

 - Individual poems of the manuscript may have been previously published in magazines, journals, or anthologies, but the work as a whole must be unpublished.
-(Please provide acknowledgments page of previously published poems.)
+(Please provide an acknowledgments page of previously published poems.)

 - Simultaneous submissions are permissible, but entrants are asked to notify The Poetry Box immediately if a manuscript becomes accepted/committed elsewhere.

 - You may submit more than one manuscript however an $8.00 reading fee must accompany each submission.

 - Please send receipt of payment and manuscript submissions together and include "Chapbook Contest," and the name of your manuscript in the subject to Chapbook@KnightsLibraryMagazine.com